Tarka-Sangraha

 In Indian philosophical writings, the traditional structure of presenting a system consisted of three things: uddesa (listing of items to be discussed), laksana (defining each item in the list) and pariksa (critically examining whether the definitions apply properly to the items defined).
 The Tarka-Sangraha follows this model except for the third item of pariksa.
 The text presents the ontology, logic and epistemology of the Nyaya-Vaiseshika system.

+Title

+Tarka-Sangraha is a compound of the words "tarka" and "saṃgraha."
+Saṃgraha means collection or compilation.
+Tarka has various meanings, but Annambhatta defines it in his commentary, Tarka-Samgraha-Dipika, as all the categories accepted in Vaiśeṣika philosophy.

+Content

+Annambhatta begins the Tarka-Sangraha with a verse in prayer to Shiva and salutations to his guru.

 Annambhatta, author of Tarka-Sangraha

 Practically only very little is known about Annambhatta the author of Tarka-Sangraha.
 From the scanty references to other works and writers contained in his works, it has been estimated that Annambhatta must be a comparatively modern author and he must have flourished during the seventeenth century CE.
-His father's name was Advaitavidyacarya Tirumala.
-He was Tailanga Brahmin of North Arcot District of erstwhile state of Andhra Pradesh who had settled down in Benares.
-Tirumala was a Rigvedi Smarta Brahmana well versed in Vedanta philosophy.
+His father was Tirumala Ācārya from Advaitavidyācārya Rāghava Somyāji's family.
+Tirumala was Tailanga Brahmin of North Arcot District of erstwhile state of Andhra Pradesh who had settled down in Benares.
+He was a Rigvedi Smarta Brahmana well versed in Vedanta philosophy.

+Annambhatta's native village was Garikapāḍu.
 Annambhatta was a learned man in several areas of traditional scholarship, namely, Nyaya, Vyakarana, Vedanta and Purva-Mimamsa.
+He studied grammar with Śeṣa Vīreśvara while in Varanasi.
+He learned about Advaita Vedanta from Brahmendra Sārasvatī and Mimamsa from Viśvanātha.

 Though not as well known as Tarka-Sangraha, many of Annambhatta's works on other disciplines have survived.
 Besides, Tarka-Sangraha and its Commentary Dipika, the following works have been attributed to Annambhatta: